ChinmayaHoneywell/tcs-vslice-0.2/enc/README.md

 	94 Simulator -Real vs Simple(TBD).

-## Junit Test Cases
+## Assembly Junit Test Cases

 ### Command Handler Actor

-     1.	given Assembly is running,
-     when move command as message is send to CommandHandlerActor, then one Command Worker Actor (MoveCmdActor) should be created and command should be send to newly created actor to process.
+     1. Move Command - Given Assembly is running, when move command as message is send to CommandHandlerActor, then one Command Worker Actor (MoveCmdActor) should be created and command should be send to newly created actor to process.

-     2. given Assembly is running,
-     when follow command as message is send to CommandHandlerActor, then one Command Worker Actor (JFollowCmdActor) should be created and command should be send to newly created actor to process.
+     2. Follow Command - Given Assembly is running, when follow command as message is send to CommandHandlerActor, then one Command Worker Actor (JFollowCmdActor) should be created and command should be send to newly created actor to process.

 ### Lifecycle Actor

-	1. Given lifecycle actor is created, when Initialize message is send to lifecycle actor as part of framework initialization activity,, then it should load configuration using configuration service and mark initialization complete.
+	1. Initialization - Given lifecycle actor is created, when Initialize message is send to lifecycle actor as part of framework initialization activity,, then it should load configuration using configuration service and mark initialization complete.